RomanKue/docs-example/docs/app-dev-handbook/authentication-and-authorization.md

 ## Authorization

-Simple role requirements can be configured in the unity-app.yaml.
+Simple role requirements can be configured in the `unity-app.*.yaml` files.

 ### B2X Roles